gadicc/meteor-hmr/docs/babelrc.md

 to confirm if this solves your issue.
 If it does, you'll have to experiment with the order of other presets and plugins, and whether they're compatible with the meteor preset.

+In particular, the `es2015` preset can conflict with the `meteor` preset, which already contains everything you need for ES6 but in a way setup to work well with Meteor.

 You might find some other help in [#68](https://github.com/gadicc/meteor-hmr/issues/68).